Interpretable Audio Editing Evaluation via Chain-of-Thought Difference-Commonality Reasoning with Multimodal LLMs: Introduction

 \section{Introduction}

-Human tests for generative models are often costly, time-consuming, and non-reproducible.
-As a scalable and reproducible alternative, automatic MOS prediction not only substitutes for human evaluation but also provides a more perceptual perspective than traditional objective metrics, offering deeper and more comprehensive insights into the evaluated models.
-Owing to these advantages, automatic MOS prediction has been widely applied across diverse tasks, including image generation \cite{fekete2023vienna, jin2024paintings, jin2024apddv2}, speech generation, conversion and enhancement \cite{cooper2022generalization, wang2023ramp, tang2024singmos, mittag2021nisqa, chen2022impairment, wang2023ramp}, and general audio (sound, vocal, and music) generation \cite{liu2025musiceval, tjandra2025meta, yao2025songeval, jia2025towards}.
-Existing automated evaluation systems in speech, music and audio have already demonstrated strong consistency with human subjective assessments within their respective domains, making them increasingly reliable tools for evaluation, model selection, and even further reinforcement.
+Human evaluation of generative models is often costly, time-consuming, and difficult to reproduce.
+As a scalable and reproducible alternative, automatic MOS prediction not only reduces reliance on human testing but also provides a more human-aligned perspective than traditional objective metrics.
+Due to these advantages, automatic MOS prediction has been widely adopted across diverse generative tasks, including image generation \cite{fekete2023vienna, jin2024paintings, jin2024apddv2}, speech generation, conversion, and enhancement \cite{cooper2022generalization, wang2023ramp, wang2023intermediate, wang2024uncertainty, tang2024singmos, mittag2021nisqa, chen2022impairment}, as well as general audio generation (e.g., sound, vocal, and music) \cite{liu2025musiceval, wang2025audioeval, yao2025songeval, jia2025towards}.
+Existing automated evaluation systems have demonstrated strong correlation with human subjective assessments, making them reliable tools for evaluation, model selection, and reinforcement learning.

-With the rapid advancement of speech language models (SLMs) and multimodal large language models (MLLMs)\cite{chu2023qwen, chu2024qwen2, xu2025qwen2, wang2411freeze, ding2025kimi, lu2025desta2}, their enhanced perceptual and reasoning abilities have broadened the scope of automatic quality assessment.
-Recent studies increasingly leverage these models for audio quality evaluation, moving beyond traditional single-dimensional quality scores to encompass dimensions such as aesthetics, creativity, fairness, and comparative judgment \cite{tjandra2025meta, yao2025songeval, tta-bench, jia2025towards}.
-Meanwhile, the evaluation paradigm is shifting from 1–5 MOS ratings to fine-grained, text-based assessments that deliver detailed descriptions, in-depth analyses, and even suggestions \cite{you2024depicting, chen2025audio}.
+With the rapid advancement of speech language models (SLMs) and multimodal large language models (MLLMs)\cite{chu2023qwen, chu2024qwen2, xu2025qwen2, wang2411freeze, ding2025kimi, lu2025desta2, zeng2024glm}, their enhanced perceptual and reasoning abilities have broadened the scope of automatic quality assessment.
+Recent studies increasingly leverage these models for audio quality evaluation, moving beyond traditional scalar or low-dimensional quality scores to more complex and holistic dimensions such as aesthetics, creativity, fairness, and comparative judgment \cite{tjandra2025meta, yao2025songeval, wang2025tta, jia2025towards}.
+Meanwhile, the evaluation paradigm is shifting from 1–5 MOS ratings to fine-grained, text-based assessments that deliver detailed descriptions, in-depth analyses, and even suggestions \cite{you2024depicting, chen2025audio, wang2025speechllm}.
 Such comprehensive and interpretable evaluation not only deepens our understanding of generative models’ characteristics and limitations but also offers valuable guidance for their targeted optimization.